-“We are the people who provide advanced, cloud-led digital transformation solutions“
+“We are the people who provide advanced, cloud-led digital transformation solutions.”

-IT companies LOVE solutions, no?
+(IT companies LOVE solutions, no?)

 Businesses say they’re different.

+But they’re not really.
+They’re the same as every fucker else in the industry.
 Trying a new approach means taking a risk so they end up staying exactly where they are.
 Which is in a safe uninteresting place overrun with clichéd phrases.

 Go and look at your competitors’ websites.

-One of the reasons for this is plenty still don’t hire professional writers.
-If you do, you’re already doing something innovative.
+I guarantee you won’t be impressed.
+You’ll be lucky to see the basics covered, such as decent grammar and spelling.
+One of the reasons for this is most still don’t hire professional writers.
+If you do, you’re already doing something different.

 Food for thought.